kalpit-sharma-dev/common-lib/src/common-lib/downloader/README.md

 # Downloader

-This is a Standard implementation used by all the Go projects in the Continuum to download a file from any network location.
+This is a Standard implementation used by all the Go projects in the google to download a file from any network location.
 It also has support for mirror sites and retriable error codes.

 ### Third-Party Libraties